Do Go On - 206 - Dungeons and Dragons

 No.

-vague theme.
+A vague theme.

-It was influenced by, it was still a very good show,
+It was still a very good show.

-a great show, as all of their shows are.
+As all of their shows are.

 But basically, I don't know that much at all.

-All right, well, because I knew absolutely nothing.
+Well, because I knew absolutely nothing.

 I don't know anything about dozens of dragons,